teisseyrep/SCAR_test/README.md

 # SCAR #

-This is the repository for the paper "Veryfying Selected Comletely At Random (SCAR) assumption in Positive-Unlabeled Learning".
+This is the repository for the paper "Verifying Selected Completely At Random (SCAR) assumption in Positive-Unlabeled Learning".

 The repository contains source code,  datasets used for experiments and the supplement.